 Provincial Finals Third Place Winner: $2,500 plus a $12,000 US Scholarship to Draper University

 Provincial Finals Fourth to Sixth Place Winners: $1,000 travel allowance to attend Startup Fest in Montreal.

 *Prizes for future years are subject to change.
-Please confirm prior to your competition.
+Please confirm before your competition.

-Each rubric category is given a score out of 10, for a total score out of 100.
+Each rubric category is given a score out of 10 for a total score out of 100.
 As you can see, this rubric differs from most pitch competition rubrics in that 70% of your score comes from categories that score you as an entrepreneur.
-This competition is looking for the most promising entrepreneur, not the most promising business idea.
+This competition looks for the most promising entrepreneur, not the most promising business idea.

 If you do not specifically address a particular category on the rubric, the judges will be instructed to give you the lowest mark possible.
 In other words, be sure to say the actual words that the scoring is based on so judges are less likely to miss it and more likely to give you a higher score.